“An old tile factory, perched above a sleepy village in the Ronda mountains, refurbished with oodles of style as a self-catering villa (sleeps 2-8)”

 - Restaurants Nearby

 - Air Conditioning

 - Towels & Bedlinen

 El Tejar has 4 large bedrooms, all with their own bathrooms.
-Casablanca is a large double with its own lounge and great views, Cuzco and Cadiz are twins also with views, and Cueva is on a lower level with less of a view, a small annexe and a shower rather than bathtub.
-There is enough space in all rooms to set up a third bed if required.
+Casablanca is a large double with its own little sitting room and great views, Cuzco and Cadiz are twins, also with views, and Cueva is on a lower level with less of a view, a small annexe and a shower rather than bathtub.

-The decoration of the rooms is a successful combination of traditional andaluz style with a large dash of things Moroccan.
-Bedspreads, cushions, carved mirrors, kilims and applique lights have all come straight from the souks in Tangier.
+The decoration of the rooms is a successful combination of traditional andaluz style with a dash of Morocco.
+Cushions, carved mirrors, kilims and applique lights have all come straight from the souks in Tangier.
 Mattresses and linen are top of the range and the bathrooms, all with exterior windows, have been stylishly co-ordinated in the same vein.
-Heated towel rails will be appreciated in the colder months (and the water pressure is excellent).

-The overall feel of the rooms is just as homely as the rest of the house and a number of extras that lift them into the ’special’ category.
-All have CD players with a selection of Spanish music (classical, jazz, flamenco), there are books, magazines and photos of travels in faraway places, and plenty of wardrobe space.
+The overall feel of the rooms is just as homely as the rest of the house, whilst the layout of the building means that they all feel very private.
+The rooms feature CD players with USB docks along with books, magazines and photos of travels in faraway places.
+And there’s masses of wardrobe space.

 - CD player